 The Student Center provides a convenient onestop shop for student services including the offices of Admissions and Registrar Services, Advisement Center, Testing and Assessment, Financial Aid and Scholarships, International Student Services, Services to Students with Disabilities, Student Life, Student Employment Services, Student Support Services, and Recruitment.
-The Bookstore, Food Service cafeteria, student lounge, Cyber Café and a full-service conference center are also located in the Student Center.
+The Bookstore, Food Service cafeteria, and a full-service conference center are also located in the Student Center.